Uvacoder/lawncare/src/pages/page/tadmarton.md

 categories:
   - project
 ---
-These are the results of our lawn care service at a client in Tadmarton
+These are the results of our lawn care service at a client in Tadmarton.